fluencelabs/docs/docs/aqua-book/language/services.md

 # Services

-A Service interfaces functions (often provided via WebAssembly interface) executable on a peer.
+Services describe what can be called on peers, and how to call it.
+A service interfaces functions (often provided via WebAssembly interface) executable on a peer.
 Example of service definition:

 ```aqua
 service MyService: